Loki-Data/Capstone-Project/README.md

 94% of all data lies between the score value range of -20 and 20.
 This data provides a much more normal distribution so I continue on with this subset of the data.
 Another finding was that sarcastic comments had slightly more approving up votes overall.

-Capstone 2
+EDA 2

-Initial attempts of logistic regression models.
+Further breakdown of data and initial attempts of logistic regression models with numeric data (not comments, yet).
-All of these came out pretty bad.
-I will have to play around with different models to get desirable results.
+All of these came out pretty poor.

-Capstone 3
+Modeling 3

+In this journal I have dove into NLP.
+I tokenized the comments and used a Count Vectorizer, then performed some logistic regression models as well as a Decision Tree Classifier paired with a pipeline and GridSearch.
+With this I was able to pull up the top 20 words that occur to signify sarcasm.
+Furthermore, the logistic model improved upon the one in the previous journal, but the Decision Tree model did not perform as well.

+Modeling 4

+Further testing commenced as I used a TF-IDF this time, and edited my tokenizer to allow words with capital letters.
+With this the Logistic Regression model increased in accuracy, precision, and recall (almost all percentages were at 70%).
+This was exciting, but the Decision Tree performed poorly again.

+Modeling 5

+(To be completed) Here we will work on our Decision Tree model

+Modeling 6

-(To be completed)
+(To be completed) Here we will perform a Random Forest
-Here I will dive into Text classifiers, sentence embeddings, N-grams, and possibly other regression models.
-Hopefully with this I can train a model to detect sarcasm very well.

-Capstone 4
+Modeling 7

-(To be completed)
+(To be completed) Now we will attempt our Sarcasm Response Generator
-Applying regression models and classifiers on top of an existing LLM (BERT or ChatGPT 3.0)